cloudflare/cloudflare-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-secondary/dnssec-for-secondary.md

 ## Enable DNSSEC for hidden primary setup

-If you use Cloudflare secondary nameservers as the only nameservers authoritatively responding to DNS queries (hidden primary setup), you can enable on-the-fly signing DNSSEC to have Cloudflare sign the records for your zone.
+If you use Cloudflare secondary nameservers as the only nameservers authoritatively responding to DNS queries (hidden primary setup), you can enable live signing DNSSEC to have Cloudflare sign the records for your zone.

 In this setup, DNSSEC on your pirmary DNS provider does not need to be enabled.